About Spinal

 The first lines of code of what is now Spinal were written in mid-February 2022.
 But that’s not how things really started.
 The basis for Spinal was an internal tool I’ve used myself for years for all my previous (SaaS) businesses.

 When using it and telling founder friends, reactions were always along the lines of: can I use that too?
-And that’s when you start to paying attention.
+And that’s when you start to pay attention as a founder.
 Why are they not using an existing (headless) CMS option?
-After all, there are maybe hundreds of options out there.
+After all, there are maybe hundreds of options available.

 Getting recognition from friends, isn’t the validation you should look for.
-Don’t look for confirmation, but try to break your own idea.
-Also related in this specific case, am I willing to go through the slow SaaS ramp of death?
-Even more so with a saturated market of (static site) CMS’.
+Don’t look for confirmation, but break apart your own idea.
+Also related, in this specific case, am I willing to go through the slow SaaS ramp of death (in a saturated market of CMS’)?

 I learned that just a great Git-based CMS was not going to cut it.
-But I’ve learned that growing SaaS teams everywhere do struggle to get quality content out there that drives sales.
+I also learned that growing SaaS teams everywhere do struggle to get quality content out there that drive sales.

-As I just recently sold a previous SaaS, I know was in a good spot to get started on a new venture.
-Enough runway for for that infamous slow SaaS growth.
+As I just recently sold a previous SaaS, I now was in a good spot to get start a new venture.
+Enough runway for that infamous slow SaaS growth.

 Let the app building begin #

-It now was March 2023.
-I cut many corners, but others were now able to update their own blog.
+It now was March 2022.
+I had cut many corners, but others were now able to update their own blog.
 Initially you could only update your blog (or, at least, one Content Type) with Spinal.
 Yes, I now also came up with a name and registered the domain.

-I sent it to a few of the people I’ve talked to about “this CMS”.
+I sent it to a few of the people I’ve talked to about my CMS.
 Took many notes and built a quick one-page website with a “wait list form” next.
-I shared this page far and wide and fairly quickly got a few hundred people on the list.
+I shared this page far and wide and in a few months times got a few hundred people on the list.

 Now, if you ever have run such a wait list feature, you know it means near nothing.
 But at the same time, it’s better than no-one leaving their email.